 We may enter into hedging transactions with respect to one or more of our assets or liabilities.
 Hedging transactions could take a variety of forms, including interest rate swap agreements, interest rate cap agreements, options, futures contracts, forward rate agreements or similar financial instruments.
 Except to the extent provided by Treasury regulations, any income from a hedging transaction we enter into (1) in the normal course of our business primarily to manage risk of interest rate or price changes or currency fluctuations with respect to borrowings made or to be made, or ordinary obligations incurred or to be incurred, to acquire or carry real estate assets, which is clearly identified as specified in Treasury regulations before the close of the day on which it was acquired, originated, or entered into, including gain from the sale or disposition of such a transaction, and (2) primarily to manage risk of currency fluctuations with respect to any item of income or gain that would be qualifying income under the 75% or 95% income tests which is clearly identified as such before the close of the day on which it was acquired, originated, or entered into, will not constitute gross income for purposes of the 75% or 95% gross income tests.
-Real estate liability hedging transactions entered into on or before July 30, 2008, however, will likely generate non-qualifying income for purposes of the 75% gross income test, and foreign currency hedges entered into on or before July 30, 2008 will likely generate non-qualifying income for purposes of both the 75% and 95% gross income tests.
+Real estate liability hedging transactions entered into on or before July 30, 2008, however, will likely generate non-qualifying income for purposes of both the 75% and 95% gross income tests.
 Moreover, to the extent that we enter into other types of hedging transactions, the income from those transactions is likely to be treated as non qualifying income for purposes of both of the 75% and 95% gross income tests.
 We intend to structure any hedging transactions in a manner that does not jeopardize our qualification as a REIT.